learn-co-students/110920-hypothesis-testing/README.md

 # your code here
 ```

-2b) Can you reject the null hypothesis?
+2b) Can you reject the null hypothesis at a significance level of $\alpha = 0.05$?

+Why or why not?

 ```python